ankaleh/cybersecurityproject/report.md

 Cottage application's authentication and authorization systems are unsafe.
 The application stores for example the users' passwords in plain-text format.
 It doesn't use Django authentication system that would protect against many of the threats related to authentication.

-Furthermore, the application has a predictable sessionid generation instead of using random sessionid cookies created by Django that enables session hijacks.
+Furthermore, the application has a predictable sessionid generation instead of using random sessionid cookies created by Django that makes it very vulnerable against session hijacks.

 *How to fix it*